hezarai/hezar/README.md

 For more info, check the [tutorials](https://hezarai.github.io/hezar/tutorial/)

 ## Contribution
-This is a really heavy project to be maintained by a couple of developers.
+Hezar, our open source project, is a big deal, and only a few of us are handling it.
+The idea isn't brand new, but making it happen is challenging – and we're the first Persian open source project trying it out!

-The idea isn't novel at all but actually doing it is really difficult hence being the only one in the whole history of the Persian open source!
+We could really use your help.
+Any contribution, big or small, would mean a lot to us.
+So, if you're interested, let's team up and make Hezar even better together! ❤️

-So any contribution is appreciated ❤️
+Don't forget to check out our contribution guidelines in [CONTRIBUTING.md](CONTRIBUTING.md) before diving in.
+Your support is much appreciated!